eltoroit/Testing-Center-Notes/README.md

 If you already have a CSV file, then you can just upload that.
 If you do not have a CSV file, then you can have AI generate one for you, or you can download the template and make changes, then export it as a CSV file and upload it.

 Once you click **Next**, we get to the fourth page named **Evaluations**.

+**⚠️ WARNING:** As of 2025-09-14, there is an issue where selecting any Evaluations crashes the testing center.
+For now, Do not select them.

 ![23_TC_Page4](images/23_TC_Page4.png "23_TC_Page4")